ESSI-Lab/DAB/README.md

 This is the case where a third party downloads the DAB source code and offers its functionalities through an online service (e.g. through a server managed by the third party).
 In this case **the following statement should appear at the third party site** offering the service:

-The brokering service is offered by DAB, a software developed by ESSI-Lab (Stefano Nativi, Paolo Mazzetti, Enrico Boldrini, Fabrizio Papeschi, Roberto Roncella, Massimiliano Olivieri, Lorenzo Bigagli and Mattia Santoro) at Institute of Atmospheric Pollution Research of National Research Council of Italy.
-For more information is available at https://github.com/ESSI-Lab/DAB/
+<code>The brokering service is offered by DAB, a software developed by ESSI-Lab (Stefano Nativi, Paolo Mazzetti, Enrico Boldrini, Fabrizio Papeschi, Roberto Roncella, Massimiliano Olivieri, Lorenzo Bigagli and Mattia Santoro) at Institute of Atmospheric Pollution Research of National Research Council of Italy.
+More information is available at https://github.com/ESSI-Lab/DAB/</code>

 ### In case DAB is used in the work described by a scientific paper / technical report

 Please note at least **one of the following papers should be cited to give correct author attributions** while describing work making use of the DAB:

-@article {DAB2015,title = {Big Data challenges in building the Global Earth Observation System of Systems},journal = {Environmental Modelling and Software},year = {2015},volume = {68},pages = {1-26},author = {Nativi, S. and Mazzetti, P. and Santoro, M. and Papeschi, F. and Craglia, M. and Ochiai, O.}}
+<code>@article {DAB2015,title = {Big Data challenges in building the Global Earth Observation System of Systems},journal = {Environmental Modelling and Software},year = {2015},volume = {68},pages = {1-26},author = {Nativi, S. and Mazzetti, P. and Santoro, M. and Papeschi, F. and Craglia, M. and Ochiai, O.}}</code>

-@article{DAB2014,title = {The brokering approach for enabling collaborative scientific research},journal = {Collaborative Knowledge in Scientific Research Networks},year = {2014},pages = {283-304},author = {Boldrini, E. and Craglia, M. and Mazzetti, P. and Nativi, S.}}
+<code>@article{DAB2014,title = {The brokering approach for enabling collaborative scientific research},journal = {Collaborative Knowledge in Scientific Research Networks},year = {2014},pages = {283-304},author = {Boldrini, E. and Craglia, M. and Mazzetti, P. and Nativi, S.}}</code>

-@article{DAB2009,title = {GI-cat: A mediation solution for building a clearinghouse catalog service},journal = {Proceedings of the International Conference on Advanced Geographic Information Systems and Web Services, GEOWS 2009},year = {2009},pages = {68-74},author = {Nativi, S. and Bigagli, L. and Mazzetti, P. and Boldrini, E. and Papeschi, F.}}
+<code>@article{DAB2009,title = {GI-cat: A mediation solution for building a clearinghouse catalog service},journal = {Proceedings of the International Conference on Advanced Geographic Information Systems and Web Services, GEOWS 2009},year = {2009},pages = {68-74},author = {Nativi, S. and Bigagli, L. and Mazzetti, P. and Boldrini, E. and Papeschi, F.}}</code>

-@article{DAB2007,title = {Discovery, query and access services for imagery, gridded and coverage data a clearinghouse solution},journal = {International Geoscience and Remote Sensing Symposium (IGARSS)},year = {2007},pages = {4021-4024},author = {Nativi, S. and Bigagli, L. and Mazzetti, P. and Mattia, U. and Boldrini, E.}}
+<code>@article{DAB2007,title = {Discovery, query and access services for imagery, gridded and coverage data a clearinghouse solution},journal = {International Geoscience and Remote Sensing Symposium (IGARSS)},year = {2007},pages = {4021-4024},author = {Nativi, S. and Bigagli, L. and Mazzetti, P. and Mattia, U. and Boldrini, E.}}</code>

 ### Changes should be made back available with the same license